sass/sass/proposal/color-4-new-spaces-js.changes.md

 * Use `Exclude<>` instead of `Omit<>` for union types.

-* Update `change` for legacy colors:

-  * Make procedure for determining space backwards compatible
+* Make procedure for determining space backwards compatible when using `change` for legacy colors.

-  * If channels from multiple spaces are specified and no space is specified, emit a deprecation warning instead of throwing an error to prevent a breaking change.

 * Fix channel names for `change` with `oklch` and `lch`.